Do I need life insurance if I’m single?

 Life insurance for people living with friends

-High property prices and economic uncertainty mean that many young people are struggling to save for a mortgage deposit and get their first foot on the property ladder.
-No surprise then, that some young people opt to buy a home with friends as a way of making it more affordable.
-If you own a home with a friend or a relative, you’ll need to think about how your share of the mortgage would be paid if you were to die, or if you’re suddenly unable to work because of illness.
+If you own a home with a friend or a relative, you’ll need to think about how your share of the mortgage would be paid if you died or were unable to work because of illness or redundancy.

-Life insurance could cover your mortgage payments, while critical illness cover could provide you with a pay-out if you fall ill with one of the conditions outlined in your policy.
+Income protection insurance offers replacement income if you become unable to work through illness or injury.
+Alternatively, critical illness cover could provide you with a lump sum payout if you fall ill with one of the conditions outlined in your policy.
 Always check your policy’s terms and conditions to see what is and isn’t included.

 Single parents life insurance